Sun & Ski Sports: History

 Sun & Ski Sports started as Tennis and Ski Warehouse in the Midwest United States by Barry Goldware.

-In 2012, Sun & Ski Sports changed ownership from Barry Goldware.
-Frank Stanley and Steve Rath both became Co-CEO's while Karl Salz joined as president of Sun & Ski Sports.
+In 2012, Sun & Ski Sports changed ownership.
+Frank Stanley and Steve Rath both became Co-CEO's, while Karl Salz joined as president.

-By 2022, Sun & Ski Sports had grown to over 30 locations across the United States, including multiple resort locations, which include California, Colorado, New Hampshire, and Utah.
+In 2020, leadership decided to give an "appreciation bonus" for all of its corporate, distribution center, and retail store employees in recognition of their work during the COVID 19 pandemic.

 Locations

 As of 2022, Sun & Ski Sports operates out of 32 locations across the United States.
 Their headquarters is in Stafford, Texas, right outside of Houston.
 In Texas, they have locations in Austin, Dallas, Fort Worth, Houston, McAllen, and San Antonio.

-Outside of Texas, Sun & Ski Sports has locations in California, Colorado, Maryland, Massachusetts, New Hampshire, New York, North Carolina, Oklahoma, Tennessee, Utah, and Virginia.
-Some of their locations, such as California, Colorado, and Utah, are situated near mountain resorts.
+Outside of Texas, Sun & Ski Sports has locations in California, Colorado, Maryland, Massachusetts, New Hampshire, New York, North Carolina, Oklahoma, Tennessee, Utah, Arizona, and Virginia.
+Some locations, such as California, Colorado, and Utah, are situated near mountain resorts.